sejr/vuefire-quickstart/README.md

 # vuefire-quickstart

-> A boilerplate for web applications using Vue.js and Firebase.
-It utilizes the Vue CLI's webpack template.
+> **vuefire-quickstart** makes web application development with Vue.js and Firebase simple, providing the required npm modules and helpful comments.
+In the future we will likely move toward a more opinionated structure that allows for rapid project scaffolding.
+It comes bundled with webpack and Babel so you can tap into the latest trends in JavaScript app development.

 [**A demo version is available here:** https://vuefire-quickstart-demo.firebaseapp.com/] (https://vuefire-quickstart-demo.firebaseapp.com/)